-In most countries covered by this guide, the assessment of the measures undertaken within "self-cleaning" is entrusted to individual contracting authorities and no dedicated authorities on a national level are entrusted with that task - the only exception being Hungary (and to some extent Germany, going forward).
-This can be viewed as one of the main reasons for legal uncertainty with regard to the sufficiency of undertaken self-cleaning measures.

-The general trend in Member States' legislation is to transpose the relevant EU provisions (article 57 section 6 of Directive 2014/24) into national legislation without introducing substantial modifications to its somewhat generic wording (with a noteworthy exception being France, which has introduced special rules for successful selfcleaning for some mandatory grounds for exclusion).
-Thus, in order to successfully conduct self-cleaning, detailed knowledge of national case law and legal doctrine interpreting these vague provisions will often be required.

-In most countries, the evaluation whether individual self-cleaning measures are considered sufficient to restore a candidate's reliability is conducted on a "case-by-case" basis; there exist no official detailed instructions that - if followed - will assure a successful self-cleaning.
+- 1. In most countries covered by this guide, the assessment of the measures undertaken within "self-cleaning" is entrusted to individual contracting authorities and no dedicated authorities on a national level are entrusted with that task with certain exceptions such as Hungary or to some scope Germany and Romania.
+This can be viewed as one of the main reasons for legal uncertainty with regard to the sufficiency of undertaken self-cleaning measures. - 2.
+The general trend in Member States' legislation is to transpose the relevant EU provisions (article 57 section 6 of Directive 2014/24) into national legislation without introducing substantial modifications to its somewhat generic wording (with a noteworthy exception being France, which has introduced special rules for successful self-cleaning for some mandatory grounds for exclusion).
+Thus, in order to successfully conduct self-cleaning, detailed knowledge of national case law and legal doctrine interpreting these vague provisions will often be required. - 3.
+In most countries, the evaluation whether individual self-cleaning measures are considered sufficient to restore a candidate's reliability is conducted on a "case-by-case" basis; there exist no official detailed instructions that if followed will assure a successful self-cleaning.
 Any individual self-cleaning measures must therefore be assessed in the context of the underlying ground for exclusion, the factual circumstances of the infringement and the specific details of the measures taken.

-In most countries, successful self-cleaning requires that all three conditions set out in article 57 section 6 paragraph 2 of Directive 2014/24 (payment of damages, active cooperation with investigating authorities and implementation of appropriate personnel, technical and organizational measures to avoid further misconduct) are met.
-In some countries, on the other hand (such as the Czech Republic, Italy, Romania and the Netherlands), fulfilling one of these conditions only may be sufficient (in Spain two conditions).
-However, even in these countries joint fulfilment of all three premises, even if not formally required, will more likely be considered to result in a successful self-cleaning.

-A simple declaration by a candidate or tenderer that it has implemented self-cleaning measures is generally not considered enough for successful self-cleaning.
+- 4. In most countries, successful self-cleaning requires that all three conditions set out in article 57 section 6 paragraph 2 of Directive 2014/24 (payment of damages, active cooperation with investigating authorities and implementation of appropriate personnel, technical and organizational measures to avoid further misconduct) are met.
+In some countries, on the other hand (such as Italy and the Netherlands), fulfilling one of these conditions only may be sufficient (in Spain two conditions).
+However, even in these countries joint fulfillment of all three premises, even if not formally required, will more likely be considered to result in a successful self-cleaning. - 5.
+A simple declaration by a candidates or tenderer that it has implemented self-cleaning measures is generally not considered enough for successful self-cleaning.
 Emphasis is often put onto the obligation to provide evidence of the measures, either directly in the legal provisions or by the courts.
 The more extensive the evidence is, the better are the chances that the self-cleaning will be considered successful.